“Guardian is the best ever. They took good care of me.”

 Common Mold Types

-At Guardian Recovery Services, based in Ferndale, our scientific mold testing can determine different mold types, as well as specific counts, that will show us the level of infestation and health risk.
+At Guardian Recovery Services, based in Madison Heights, our scientific mold testing can determine different mold types, as well as specific counts, that will show us the level of infestation and health risk.
 Harmful molds are classified as follows: